Multi-member constituencies in the Parliament of the United Kingdom: Single transferable vote

 When Parliament debated the Fourth Reform Act in 1918, consideration was given to electoral reform.
 James Lowther was Chairman of the Speakers' Electoral Reform Conference in 1916–1917, of the Boundary Commissions (Great Britain and Ireland) in 1917, of the Royal Commission on Proportional Representation in 1918, all held before the legislation was introduced.
 There had been a call for the introduction of proportional representation in multi-member seats (Single transferable vote), at least in major urban areas where constituencies would not have to cover very large areas.
 This was not a unanimous recommendation, and some politicians wished to introduce the alternative vote in single member seats.

 The House of Lords and House of Commons were agreed that there should be some reform, but could not agree what.
 In the end, Speaker Lowther warned that if the dispute continued the whole bill would be lost.
-As a result of this, neither alternative voting or single transferable voting (STV) were introduced for territorial constituencies, which continued to use the old electoral systems (either first-preference plurality or bloc voting).
+As a result of this, neither alternative voting or single transferable voting (STV) were introduced for territorial constituencies, which continued to use the old electoral systems (either first past the post plurality or bloc voting).

 However one part of the proportional representation scheme survived into the final Act of Parliament.
 The multi-member University constituencies would elect their representatives using STV.

 As only one constituency had as many as three seats and the others only two, the trial of STV was not very satisfactory, but it did loosen the traditional Conservative Party grip on most of the university seats and encouraged the election of Independents.

 The university representation and multimember ridings were abolished in 1950 (1920 in the case of Dublin University).
 No members have been elected since then using a proportional representation system.